aryaakkus/shopify-image-repository/README.md

 ### Examples:
 - Here, after my uploads, I search for keyword cat and get the paths of two cat pictures as response.
-- Then, I search for keyword "design" and get the path of the logo image.
+- Next, I search for keyword "design" and get the path of the logo image.
 - Then, I search a keyword that does not match anything and get an empty array as result.
 - Finally, I search by an image of another cat and get the paths of two cat pictures as response.